matrix-org/matrix-appservice-irc/scripts/Readme.md

     -t or --token:      The access token
-    -H or --homeserver: Base homeserver URL eg 'https://matrix.org' -s or --since:      Days since idle users have been offline for eg '30' -p or --prefix:     User prefix to determine whether a user should be kicked.
+    -H or --homeserver: Base homeserver URL eg 'https://matrix.org' -s or --since:      Days since idle users have been offline for eg '30' -p or --prefix:     User prefix to select which users should not be kicked.
 E.g. @freenode_ -u or --user:       The user ID of the AS bot.
 E.g '@appservice-irc:matrix.org'

 ## example: